-Born in Budapest Hungary in 1936 and now a U.S. citizen, Peter R. Herczfeld received his B.S. degree in Physics from Colorado State University in 1961, his M.S. in Physics in 1963, and his Ph.
-D. in electrical Engineering in1967, both from the University of Minnesota.
-Since 1967 he has been on the faculty of Drexel University, where he is the Lester Kraus Professor of Electrical and Computer Engineering.
-Dr. Herczfeld received numerous teaching honors including the Mary and Christian Lindback Distinguished Teacher Award at Drexel University (1995) and the IEEE-MTT-S Fred Rosenbaum Distinguished Educator Award (1997).
+Dr. Herczfeld has been on the faculty of Drexel University sinces 1967.
+Currently, he is the Lester Kraus Professor of Electrical and Computer Engineering.
+Dr. Herczfeld received numerous teaching honors including the Mary and Christian Lindback Distinguished Teacher Award at Drexel University in 1995 and the IEEE-MTT-S Fred Rosenbaum Distinguished Educator Award in 1997.

-Dr. Herczfeld is the Director of the center for Microwave-Lightwave Engineering at Drexel, a Center of Excellence that conduct research in microwaves and photonics.
-He has published over 450 papers in Solid-State Electronics, Microwaves, Photonics, Solar Energy, and Biomedical Engineering.
+Dr. Herczfeld is the Director of the Center for Microwave-Lightwave Engineering at Drexel, a Center of Excellence that conduct research in microwaves and photonics.
+He has published over 450 papers in solid-state electronics, microwaves, photonics, solar energy, and biomedical engineering.
 He is a Life Fellow of the IEEE, a recipient of the IEEE Millennium medal and served as the distinguished Lecturer of IEEE-MTT-S. IEEE.
-Dr. Herczfeld received of several research and publication awards, including the European Microwave Prize (1986 and 1994).
+Dr. Herczfeld received of several research and publication awards, including the European Microwave Prize in 1986 and then again in 1994.
 He initiated the Microwave Photonics conferences, a LEOS-MTT joint venture, which has blossomed into a highly respected international meeting.
 In 2006 he received the IEEE-MTT-S Pioneer award for research in microwave photonics.